 The people pictured here are from all around the world but we were united with one common purpose.
 To have a great time in London.

 Big Ben in all his glory.

 I did all the other touristy stuff.
-King’s Cross St., British Library, British Museum, Science Museum, National History Museum, Borough Market, Camden Market, Picadelly Circus, Trafalgar Square, Baker St. Lord’s Cricket Ground etc.
+King’s Cross St., British Library, British Museum, Science Museum, National History Museum, Borough Market, Camden Market, Picadilly Circus, Trafalgar Square, Baker St. Lord’s Cricket Ground etc.

-But in all honesty there was something missing, I had a feeling in the pit of my stomach that there I should be having a better time.
+But in all honesty, something was missing, I had a feeling in the pit of my stomach that there I should be having a better time.
 I couldn’t quite put my finger on it until I just listened to the environment around me.
 If you’ve ever read Hatchet(1987) you know that this story is about a teenager who survives a small airplane crash and survives in the wilderness with only the help of a hatchet.
-Later he find a rescue bag full of useful thing but he has thing feeling that “it’s too easy now”.
-You see over the last 5 months, I’ve had to adapt to different cultures and devise a plan on how to communicate to people with different languages.
+Later he finds a rescue bag full of useful thing but he has thing feeling that “it’s too easy now”.
+You see over the last 5 months, I’ve had to adapt to different cultures and devise a plan on how to communicate with people with different languages.
 In London everyone around me was speaking English, I could understand the street signs.
 I knew exactly what I was ordering, the challenge was missing.
-Could this be the culture shock that Yana and Pearl had warned us about.
+Could this be the culture shock that Yana and Pearl had warned us about?

 I could see that in London everyone was in a hurry, people were racing everywhere.
 This is something I have never experienced in Denmark.
-Also I found the people there very rude, I know I was in Central London and usually it gets more rude around city centers but I was not use to.
+Also, I found the people there very rude, I know I was in Central London and usually, it gets ruder around city centers but I did not use to.
 I hope I’m not going soft.
 Was I missing Denmark?
-You bet I was, I’ve not even back yet(Canada) and I already missed Denmark but I’m a optimist.
-This experience gave me a crash course on what it will feel like in less then one week’s time.
+You bet I was, I’ve not even back yet(Canada) and I already missed Denmark but I’m an optimist.
+This experience gave me a crash course on what it will feel like in less than one week.